GoogleCloudPlatform/proto-gen-md-diagrams/README.md

 ##### Using Bazel

-Since Bazel is CI/CD platform, it compiles for all targets.
+Since Bazel is CI/CD workflow program it compiles for all targets.

 ```shell
 bazel build //... && bazel test //...